pistaszeq/pistaszeq/index.md

 hello if you are here thet means you probbbly intrested in my indie Fps game

+# 13.01.2022
+first things first hally new year and sorry for not updating my website. about the game i've added some animations and haven't worked on since months but i'll update you when i'll do something once again happy new yayr 2022

 # 19.11.2021

 - added reloading.